0xmoei/sonaric-node/README.md

 ![image](https://github.com/user-attachments/assets/017acf1b-1aaf-44f1-8ac8-31382c72311e)

+## 9. Multiple Nodes
-## You can add multiple nodes to your cluster by just adding them to your discord account in the same way
+**You can add multiple nodes to your cluster by just adding them to your discord account in the same way**